elenabortolato/APAFA/README.md

   ├── convergence_uncertainty.R # code for obtaining Figure SM3 and SM14 in the supplementary Materials
   ├── covariance_uncertainty.R # code for obtaining Figure SM16, SM17, SM18 and SM19 in the supplementary Materials
   ├── sensitivity.R # code for obtaining Figure SM4 and SM5 in the supplementary Materials
-  └── identifiability_test.R  # code for obtaining Figure SM6 in the supplementary Materials
+  └── identifiability_test.R  # code for obtaining Figure SM6 and SM7 in the supplementary Materials

 ```